puppetsw/IconExtract/README.md

 IconExtract is a simple app to open a dll or exe and extract the icons in multiple formats.
 This project was mainly started as an experiment to test out WinUI3.

 ## Project Status
-The project is currently under early development and some features like export do not work at all.
-I would like to add a TabView for each file that is opened.
+The project is currently under early development and some features are not implemented, and UI is not final.

 ## Building the project